robdobsn/WordyWatch/WordyFW/README.md

 - **Serial console**: REST API endpoint `settime/YYYY-MM-DDTHH:MM:SS` sets both the RTC and system time
 - **BLE Current Time Service**: Configured (read + write) but BLE is currently disabled on V11
 - **Button-based time set**: Long press detection (2000ms) is configured but the time-setting state machine is not implemented

+### 7. Game Mode

+Two simple motion-controlled games are built in for when the display is on.

+- **Enter game mode**: Long-press BOOT (≥1500 ms)
+- **Exit game mode**: Long-press BOOT again, or wait for the 60s timeout
+- **Cycle games**: Short-press BOOT to switch between games

+**Breakout**
+- Paddle on the left, bricks on the right
+- Tilt the watch to move the paddle vertically
+- Win by clearing the bricks; loss or win exits after a short delay

+**Ball Sim**
+- Sand-like grains roll under gravity
+- Tilt the watch to move the grains in X/Y

+### 8. LED Panel Control API

 ### 7. LED Panel Control API